 8. Add Them to Stuffed Peppers

 Whether you’re stuffing peppers with rice, grains, meat, cheese, or veggies (or any combination of the above), adding fresh herbs livens everything up.
 You can even let whatever particular herb you have in profusion dictate your stuffing: a surplus of cilantro can be combined with ground chicken, garlic, ginger, soy, and shallots, while an overabundance of oregano might suggest orzo, lemon juice, parmesan, and pine nuts.
-Get our Stuffed Peppers with Feta and Herbs recipe, and see more stuffed pepper recipes for other leads.
-By this same token, add fresh herbs to rice pilafs and couscous—basically, anything that you might stuff into a pepper when you don’t actually want to do the stuffing.
+Get our Stuffed Peppers with Feta and Herbs recipe, and see more stuffed pepper recipes for other leads; stuffed tomatoes and zucchini boats readily welcome herbs too.
+By this same token, add fresh herbs to rice pilafs and couscous—basically, anything that you might stuff into a pepper, tomato, or zucchini when you don’t actually want to do the stuffing.

 Fresh basil (regular or Thai basil), cilantro, and mint are great together, and you can eat them by the bunch when you make lettuce wraps; just pile on as many of the tasty trio as you want on top of your filling, then fold it all up in your lettuce leaf and enjoy.
 Try the Chicken Larb Cabbage Cups recipe pictured above too.